mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 cataclysm.
 Situations like these can bring out the worst in people and the Travellers witness a sickening degree of cowardice and desperation.
-It might provide some degree of consolation for them to note that the president herself intends to ‘go down with the ship’ and does not request any special favors.
+It might provide some degree of consolation for them to note that the president herself intends to 'go down with the ship' and does not request any special favors.
 She merely wants their help to save her planet and its people.